StellifySoftware/stellify/README.md

 You can create just about anything with these elements.
-They are the same set of elements used on all webpages on the WWW!
+After all, they are the same set of elements used on all webpages on the WWW!